USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ---

-*The HII-HPC Cluster has a routine downtime scheduled for the last Thursday of the month from 8:00 a.m. to 12:00 noon (Eastern Time Zone) so please schedule work accordingly.*
+*The HII-HPC Cluster has a routine maintenance window scheduled each Thursday at 10:00 p.m.
+(Eastern Time Zone).
+Although often no downtime is necessary, maintenance may extend up to 4 hours during any given window so please plan your work with this possibility in mind.*

 ---